Missile

-A missile is an airborne ranged weapon capable of self-propelled flight aided usually by a propellant, jet engine or rocket motor.
+A missile is an airborne ranged weapon capable of self-propelled flight aided usually by a propellant, jet engine or rocket engine.

 Historically, 'missile' referred to any projectile that is thrown, shot or propelled towards a target; this usage is still recognized today with any unguided jet- or rocket-propelled weapons generally described as rocket artillery.
 Airborne explosive devices without propulsion are referred to as shells if fired by an artillery piece and bombs if dropped by an aircraft.

 Missiles are also generally guided towards specific targets termed as guided missiles or guided rockets.
 Missile systems usually have five system components: targeting, guidance system, flight system, engine, and warhead.
 Missiles are primarily classified into different types based on firing source and target such as surface-to-surface, air-to-surface, surface-to-air and air-to-air missiles.

 Terminology

 Missile is derived from Latin "missilis" meaning "that may be thrown".
 The first use of the word was in the early 1600s by Philemon Holland.
 Historically, 'missile' referred to any projectile that is capable of being thrown or a weapon that is shot or propelled towards a target.
 Later military definition refers to a missile as an airborne ranged weapon capable of self-propelled flight guided towards a specific target.
 Any unguided jet or rocket-propelled weapons are generally described as rocket artillery, and airborne explosive devices without propulsion are referred to as shells if fired by an artillery piece and bombs if dropped by a vehicle such as an aircraft.